ungermate/ungermate.github.io/adversarialImages.md

 <img width="1489" height="230" src="images/adversarial_images/non_targeted_resnet/binary/eps_01.png">
 </center>

-<em>With a bit more perturbatin the images look rather grainy, low quality.
+<em>With a bit more perturbation the images look rather grainy, low quality.
 In some cases the modification is apparent. </em>

 Epsilon = 0.3